-Finally, in any event flown from an airborne start, time scores are adjusted for the obtained and productions.
+Finally, in any event flown from an airborne start, time scores are adjusted for the starting and ending conditions.
+In addition, pilots flying from an airborne start suffer an extra penalty to their score.

 If you crash or land without completing the event you score a small amount.
 If you fly the event wrong you can keep trying until you do it correctly.
 The only penalty is time lost.
 However, keep an eye on your fuel - the BD-5J consumes fuel like an Arab Sheik!